Restaurants in Centro

 Tip: Cash preferred.
 Closed Sundays.
 Turron runs 15 to 28 euros per kilo; smaller portions sold by weight.

 Tip: Walk-in.
-The cellar dining room downstairs is the original; the terrace on Plaza de Santa Ana seats 30.
+The window table on the corner is the Hemingway seat; the terrace on Plaza de Santa Ana opens with the bar.

 Mercado de San Miguel ★ 4.3

-Mercado de San Miguel beside Plaza Mayor in Madrid is the wrought-iron 1916 market reborn in 2009 as the city's reference gourmet tapas market, with 30 counters and an evening vermut scene under the glass roof.
+Mercado de San Miguel beside Plaza Mayor in Madrid is the wrought-iron 1916 market reborn in 2009 as the city's reference gourmet tapas market.

 Tip: Walk-in.
 Cash and card.
 Counters: gilda tapas 2.50 euros, vermut at Casa Real Andaluza, oysters at La Casa del Bacalao.